-An element of the program that returns a value.
+An element that returns an instance

 The minimum expression in Rice is the following two.

 These are expressions that return an instances by themselves.

 The reference returns the instance associated with the name, and the literal returns the instance that represents the constant.

 You can generate a new expression by combining operators with the instances returned by the expression.
 Moreover, you can repeat such process as many as necessary.

 As a result, an instance will be returned.
 This is the result of the whole expression.

 int j = 5; // ♦1